 " The heart is deceitful above all things,

 Who can know it?

 1 Corinthians 8:1-2

 Now concerning things offered to idols: We know that we all have knowledge.
 Knowledge puffs up, but love edifies.
 And if anyone thinks that he knows anything, he knows nothing yet as he ought to know.

 Then the serpent said to the woman, "You will not surely die.
 For God knows that in the day you eat of it your eyes will be opened, and you will be like God, knowing good and evil."
 So when the woman saw that the tree was good for food, that it was pleasant to the eyes, and a tree desirable to make one wise, she took of its fruit and ate.
 She also gave to her husband with her, and he ate.
-Then the eyes of both of them were opened, and they knew that they were naked; and they sewed fig leaves together and made themselves coverings.

 Surely He scorns the scornful,

 The fear of the LORD is to hate evil;

 The name of the LORD is a strong tower;